Ledecka gets second Olympic gold, this time in snowboarding

-PYEONGCHANG, South Korea (AP) Nobody could touch Ester Ledecka on this slope.
+PYEONGCHANG, South Korea (AP) Nobody could get close to Ester Ledecka on this slope.
 Nobody should be too surprised that she took another gold medal, either.

 The Czech snow star won the second leg of an unheard-of Olympic double Saturday, taking the gold medal in snowboarding’s parallel giant slalom to go with her surprise skiing victory in the Alpine super-G seven days earlier.